kwccoin/6502_solving_de/README.md

 goto 110
 ```

-And check the cycles
+And check the cycles after the calculation

 ```
 cycles
-314392
+217824
 ```
-Which mean it would have taken 0.3 seconds on a 1MHZ processor.
+Which mean it would have taken 0.2 seconds on a 1 MHz processor.
 Pretty fast in my opinion.
-The emulator took longer on my old notebook.
+The emulator took longer on my (weak) notebook.

 Problem: We can't see the result.
 That's the problem with converted numbers.
 We can't read it.
-I'm cheating now and writing a small c-program to convert it.
+I'm cheating now and writing a small Python program to convert it.

 Before that, lets save the results in another file